 What Is Delta Pay With Miles?

 The best part?
 Delta Pay with Miles tickets are eligible to earn Medallion Qualifying Miles (MQMs) and Medallion Qualifying Segments (MQSs) where standard award tickets are not.
-In addition, Pay with Miles tickets will earn mileage for the portion of the base fare and carrier-imposed surcharges remaining that is paid in currency after miles are applied to the ticket total.
+In addition to this, you will earn SkyMiles on any part of a fare that you pay with cash when using Pay with Miles.

 Using Delta Pay with Miles to Book Flight Deals